District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Technical Validation

 \subsection{Sensitivity analysis}

-Prior to evaluating the infrared receptor ($T_{ij}$) from the observatory, a sensitivity analysis on factors that might have a significant impact on its variance was carried out.
+Before evaluating the infrared receptor ($T_{ij}$) from the observatory, a sensitivity analysis on factors that might significantly impact its variance was carried out.
 First-order Sobol index \cite{sobol2001global} was used to estimate the contribution of a variable to the variance of $T_{ij}$.
-The total Sobol index was also computed in order to consider the interactions between variables.
+The total Sobol index was also computed to consider the variables' interactions.

-During the sensitivity analysis, the variables and their corresponding constraints are measured and shown in Table 2 \ref{tab:constrains} \cite{https://doi.org/10.48550/arxiv.2210.11663}.
+During the sensitivity analysis, the variables and their corresponding constraints are measured and shown in Table \ref{tab:constrains} \cite{https://doi.org/10.48550/arxiv.2210.11663}.
 The Satteli sampler \cite{saltelli2010variance} on thermal images taken at the four positions during a sunny day in Singapore was used to calculate the first order and total Sobol indices. $T_{ij}$ was determined for each sample at various times of the day and thermal camera placements.
 The sensitivity of each variable at different periods was given using the mean indices across the four positions.